rhjaf/lab/suricata.md

   and also you may consider netfilter configurations (check the documentation)
 - DPDK

   add  `copy-mode: ips` and you can also use `copy-iface: correspond_interface name` to forward traffic on another interface (like DPDK l2fwd).
-(Note that if you want to use this, the `threads` value for each interface should be same)
+(Note that if you want to use this, the `threads` value for each interface should be same. for example set them to `1`)
 For more information on configuring Suricata and other things, you can visit this site 'https://jufajardini.wordpress.com/' or use Suricon videos available on YouTube.
 You can also use 'https://github.com/StamusNetworks/suricata-language-server' for Suricata code highlighting